-This paper is organized as follows.
-In section~\ref{sec:Background}, we review the background solutions of the probe D$7$-brane which can realize the nonlinear conductivity in the D$3$-D$7$ brane model.
-We reproduce the \(J\)-\(E\) characteristics as multi-valued functions at zero and finite temperatures.
-We also show the quark condensate and the effective temperature as functions of the electric field and the temperature.
-In section~\ref{sec:Perturbation}, we discuss the equations for the linear perturbations on the background fields, and briefly review the determinant method to find the QNMs.
-In section~\ref{sec:Results}, we show the numerical results for the linear stability of the background states in the multi-valued region.
+The reminder of this article is organized as follows.
+In section~\ref{sec:Background}, we review the background solutions of the probe D$7$-brane, which can realize the nonlinear conductivity in the D$3$-D$7$ brane model.
+We reproduce the $J$--$E$ characteristics as multivalued functions at zero and finite temperatures.
+We also show the quark condensate and effective temperature as functions of the electric field and temperature.
+In section~\ref{sec:Perturbation}, we discuss the equations for the linear perturbations on background fields and briefly review the determinant method to find the QNMs.
+In section~\ref{sec:Results}, we show the numerical results for the linear stability of the background states in the multivalued region.
 In section~\ref{sec:conclusion_and_discussion}, we present conclusion and discussion.